Evaporite

-Formation of evaporite rocks
+Formation

 Although all water bodies on the surface and in aquifers contain dissolved salts, the water must evaporate into the atmosphere for the minerals to precipitate.
 For this to happen, the water body must enter a restricted environment where water input into this environment remains below the net rate of evaporation.
-This is usually an arid environment with a small basin fed by a limited input of water.
-When evaporation occurs, the remaining water is enriched in salts, and they precipitate when the water becomes supersaturated.
+This is usually an arid environment with a small drainage basin fed by a limited input of water.
+When evaporation occurs, the remaining water is enriched in salts, and they precipitate after the water becomes saturated.

-Evaporite depositional environments
+Depositional environments

-Marine evaporites
+Marine

 Marine evaporites tend to have thicker deposits and are usually the focus of more extensive research.
 When scientists evaporate ocean water in a laboratory, the minerals are deposited in a defined order that was first demonstrated by Usiglio in 1884.
 The first phase of precipitation begins when about 50% of the original water depth remains.
 At this point, minor carbonates begin to form.
 The next phase in the sequence comes when the experiment is left with about 20% of its original level.
 At this point, the mineral gypsum begins to form, which is then followed by halite at 10%, excluding carbonate minerals that tend not to be evaporites.
 The most common marine evaporites are calcite, gypsum and anhydrite, halite, sylvite, carnallite, langbeinite, polyhalite, and kainite.
 Kieserite (MgSO4) may also be included, which often will make up less than four percent of the overall content.
 However, there are approximately 80 different minerals that have been reported found in evaporite deposits, though only about a dozen are common enough to be considered important rock formers.